 Research market prices

-Check what comparable products cost in the wholesale market.
-Your customers (restaurants, shops) have alternatives.
-If your price is too high, they'll choose another brand.
+Check what similar products cost in wholesale markets.
+Your customers have options - price too high and they'll switch brands.

 Balance volume vs. margin